Updated on September 6, 2022

 1. Prescription or Illicit Drug Use

-Prescription opioids are often used to relieve severe pain due to surgery, injury, or chronic illness such as cancer.
+Prescription opioids often relieve severe pain due to surgery, injury, or chronic illness such as cancer.
 However, some people use opioids as recreational drugs.

 Opioid drugs include oxycodone, morphine, hydrocodone, codeine, heroin, and others.
 When taken in excess, they contract the iris sphincter muscles, making the pupils smaller and unresponsive to light.